lbonanomi/usbkill/README.md

 # usbkill
-`usbkill` is an anti-forensic LKM kill-switch that waits for a change on your usb ports and turns off your computer.
+`usbkill` is an anti-forensic LKM kill-switch that waits for a change on your usb ports and ~turns off~ reboots your computer.

 To run: